-At the April, 2014 Annual Meeting 95.1% of the stockholders who cast a vote for or against the proposal voted in favor of the Company's "Say on Pay" proposal on executive compensation.
+At the April, 2015 Annual Meeting 97.6% of the stockholders who cast a vote for or against the proposal, voted in favor of the Company's "Say on Pay" proposal on executive compensation.
 Further, throughout the year, management engaged in dialogue with our largest investors to solicit their feedback and gather information on their views and opinions on various operations and governance issues, including executive compensation practices.
-The high shareholder vote in favor of the "Say on Pay" proposal and management's dialogue with investors did not raise any issues indicating that changes were necessary to our executive compensation design for 2014.
-However, in October 2014, the Committee nonetheless made a number of modifications to our Long-Term Incentive Plan for 2015 in order to simplify the design and implementation of the plan, more closely align awards with market practices, and more closely link pay with performance.
-See "- 2014 Committee Actions - Changes to Long-Term Incentive Plan Design for 2015" on page 31.
+The high shareholder vote in favor of the "Say on Pay" proposal and management's dialogue with investors did not raise any issues indicating that changes were necessary to our executive compensation design for 2015.